Kagen027/Projects/TurnNBurn/README.md

 # TurnNBurn
 Welcome to TurnNBurn, the best vehicle Dealership you have ever seen.
-Best inventory you have ever seen I should say...  well if you have the same taste in cars as I do because this project was really just an opurtunity for me to nerd out on all my dream car restoration builds.
+Best inventory you have ever seen I should say... well if you have the same taste in cars as I do because this project was really just an opportunity for me to nerd out on all my dream car restoration builds.
 Enjoy!

 ## Information
 This is my first ever Full Stack Java Project.
-In this project I was tasked to create a Dealership website with certain funtionallity (Assignment details listed below).
+In this project I was tasked to create a Dealership website with certain functionality (Assignment details listed below).
 This Project Utilizes Mysql Database, Springboot, Maven, JSP, JSTL, HTML, and CSS.
 If you decide to connect this to a MySql database and really check this to its full potential, all the SQL Statements have ben listed bellow to add some users and vehicles to give the site a more practical look without having to take the time to create multiple vehicles and users yourself.
 Also a couple test cases for the add vehicle functionality within the Admin role. !!Warning!!
-Potential employeers be warry, there is no turning back after this level of background searching and verification... for a junior level Dev postion you will be impressed and you will feel the overwelming urge to have me on your team.
+Potential employers be wary, there is no turning back after this level of background searching and verification... for a junior level Dev postion you will be impressed and you will feel the overwhelming urge to have me on your team.
 Humbly and respectfully ofcourse ;) !!
 Warning !!
 In all seriousness whoever you are thank you for taking the time to view my code and application and I hope you enjoy!

-### SQL For Vehicles
+## SQL For Vehicles
 INSERT INTO turnnburn.vehicle
 VALUES (1, "10/13/2022", null, 2, "Rearwheel Drive", "6.6L LS2 Stroker V8", "Matte Black", "Black", "Cheverolet", "Nova", "https://i.pinimg.com/originals/db/50/4e/db504ec3c2219000b51534d59f9ec51f.jpg", 24999, 0, "4L60E", "Compact", 1, null, "5FPYK1F79CB484156", 1969, null);